This article was first published in October 2015 and has been updated several times, last time in June 2020.

-Room rate packages start from USD$1750 for the Garden Suite and are all inclusive, that is, you will not pay for anything else on top other than the alcoholic drinks.
+Room rate packages start from USD$1750 for the Garden Suite and remember that it is one of the all inclusive resorts near Singapore, that is, you will not pay for anything else on top other than the alcoholic drinks.
 All excursions and unlimited spa treatments are part of the package price.
 Although I thought the price was high a priori, at the end of the trip I felt it was well deserved given the remote and exclusive location, the beauty of the place and the fabulous food and service.
-Book now Booking.com.

-4. Cempedak Island – Adults-only luxury pool villas off Bintan
+4. Cempedak Island – for adults-only luxury pool villas off Bintan

 Sister property to Nikoi, Cempedak Isand is the adults-version only of the same owner.
 While Nikoi is beautiful, its main drawback to me was its appeal to families and its very kids-friendly approach which meant that, given the small size of the islands, it was not suitable for couples looking for romance.
 There were no romantic dinner options, no cozy areas to unwind and no peace by the pool

-This has changed with Cempedak, a private island resort off Bintan that provides eco-friendly and sustainable pool villas with sea views.
+This has changed with Cempedak, a private island resort near Singapore and just off Bintan that provides eco-friendly and sustainable pool villas with sea views.